wireapp/wire-server-deploy/offline/single_hetzner_machine_installation.md

 ## Install ansible collections

-Playbooks use the `community.libvirt` ansible collection, it can be installed with the ansible-galaxy command.
+Playbooks use the `community.libvirt` ansible collection.
+If you do not have it installed, it can be installed with the ansible-galaxy command.

 ```
 ansible-galaxy collection install community.libvirt